winglang/wing/README.md

 **Queue** and a **Function**.
 You'll also notice that the function is connected to the queue through the `message` event.

-//TODO: Add console screenshot here
+> TODO: Add console screenshot here

 Now, right-click on the queue and choose **Push Message**.
 Type `world` and hit **Send**.